 Pottery trimming improves the shape of pottery by removing excess clay.
 It also gives the pottery a more stable base and aesthetic appeal.
 Trimming assures that the pot walls and bottom are of equal consistent thickness.
-Do I have to wait a while before trimming pottery?

 The clay needs to become leather-hard before trimming.
 Clay takes 1-3 days to become leather-hard if you follow the slow drying process.
 There are ways to speed up the drying process for special occasions.